-FinePrint can provide a wide range of related services, from allocating an ISMN and/or ISBN identifier, to cover design and page layout, proofing, to offset printing and shipping.
+FinePrint can provide a wide range of related services, from allocating an ISMN and/or ISBN identifier, to cover design and page layout, proofing, to short-medium digital printing, to offset printing, and domestic and international shipping.
 If you think this may be appropriate for you, please talk to us.
 On a smaller scale, FinePrint is happy to provide you with multiple copies of your score.
 Simply enquire about numbers and we will provide you with a quote.
 We do not offer distribution services.

 Please submit 'final' versions of your score to start with.
 (We do understand that the creative process may involve changes of mind.)
 Extra alterations take time, and therefore cost more to complete.
 If you are asking us to for arrangement services, you must know who your target audience is so that an arrangement of a suitable level can be created.